ahgamut/ahgamut.github.io/_posts/2020-11-20-netpicking-1.md

    ![score1]({% link assets/images/netpicking1/2.svg %})

-   Okay, `ResNetStyle` is first[^limit], but what about everyone else?
+   Okay, `ResNetStyle` is first[^limit] (deeper networks better, skip connections are magic, blah blah), but what about everyone else?
+Unsurprisingly, `Conv2d` networks are second-best, but `Conv3d` networks seem to do an equally good job (lower maximum, but higher median and smaller spread).
+Adding `Linear` layers after convolution layers does not seem to be beneficial, perhaps the networks didn't have enough training epochs.

    ![score2]({% link assets/images/netpicking1/2b.svg %})

+   * Argh!
+The move to consider networks without any activation was useless.
+Networks without activations are just linear functions; combining each network's weights would produce a matrix that is effectively equal to the one used in `Basic`.

+   * As expected, networks that use the `ReLU` activation have a higher accuracy on average than any of the others.

+   * Networks that use `SELU` activation are not as good as those with `ReLU`, but are more consistent.

+   * `Sigmoid` and `Tanh` activations are both risky choices.

-3. (training time) With the `Basic` strategy, I spent only `52` seconds studying for the test.
+3. With the `Basic` strategy, I spent only `52` seconds studying for the test.
 How about the others?

    ![time]({% link assets/images/netpicking1/3.svg %})

+   * The `Conv1d`, `Linear`, and `Conv1dThenLinear` networks take similar amounts of time to train.
+Does this mean that the `reshape` operation is slow?
+The other networks use 2D-convolutions or higher.

+   * The gold stars are all across the board for `ResNetStyle` networks, and generally on the higher end for the others.
+However, the gold star in `Conv3dThenLinear` takes the *least* amount of training time in its class; are `Conv3d` networks slower to train?

-4. (number of weights) With the `Basic` strategy, I had only `7850` keywords as part of my notes.
+4. With the `Basic` strategy, I had only `7850` keywords as part of my notes.
 How about the others?

    ![params]({% link assets/images/netpicking1/4.svg %})

+   Again, the gold stars are on the higher end of the distributions.
+This could imply deeper or wider networks though.

-5. (memory usage) With the `Basic` strategy, I used only `1588` pages for rough work.
+5. With the `Basic` strategy, I used only `1588` pages for rough work.
 How about the others?

    ![mem]({% link assets/images/netpicking1/5.svg %})

+   This plot is similar to the previous one.
+The memory required to hold the intermediate tensors is related to the layers that output these tensors, examining the gold stars individually may give some information.

-6. (number of ops) With the `Basic` strategy, I needed only `4` steps to get an answer every time.
+6. With the `Basic` strategy, I needed only `4` steps to get an answer every time.
    How about the others?

    ![ops]({% link assets/images/netpicking1/6.svg %})

+   Since all the networks are sequential, more operations means deeper networks.
+Now "deeper networks are better" can be seen: the higher ends have the gold stars, but not all of them.

 7. Every student took the test 4 times.
 How did the scores change over each attempt?

    ![changes]({% link assets/images/netpicking1/7.svg %})

+   This graph doesn't tell much.
+It makes a case for early stopping: in most cases, the first two epochs are sufficient to pick the best-trained network.
+There should be a better way to understand this data; are there any networks that were horrible in the first two epochs, and then suddenly found a wonderful local optimum?

 8. How many questions were easy, weird, or confusing?

-    * An easy question is one where every student got the correct answer.
-    * A weird question is likely to be one where most of the students agree on the answer, but are wrong.
-    * A confusing question is likely to be one where most students disagree on the answer.

     Out of the 10000 samples in the test set,